Creating a task definition using the console - Amazon Elastic Container Service

 6. To give the container read-only access to its root file system, for Read only root file system, select Read only.

-7. (Optional) To define the container-level CPU, GPU, and memory limits that are different from task-level values under Resource allocation limits, do the following:
+7. (Optional) To define the container-level CPU, GPU, and memory limits that are different from task-level values, under Resource allocation limits, do the following:

-• For CPU, enter the number of CPU units the Amazon ECS container agent reserves for the container.
+• For CPU, enter the number of CPU units that the Amazon ECS container agent reserves for the container.

 • For GPU, enter the number of GPU units for the container instance.